erikryverling/dotfiles/git/README.md

-This is my Git configuration
+This is my Git configuration.

 It mainly contains a set of handy aliases descibed below:

 ### Log